ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 #cloud-config
 # Cloud-init supports simple partition and file system config.
 # This user data yaml will create a full partition on the first two
-# block devices after the boot device, initialize ext4 on them and
+# virtio_blk devices after the boot device, initialize ext4 on them and
 # mount them on new folders off of ‘/mnt/’.
 #
 disk_setup: